Updated May 25, 2023

 #2 Killing of Bhima: The Asura

 Bhima was a demon, the son of Ravana, the king of Lanka’s brother, Kumbhakaran.
-The demon, in great anguish, wanted to avenge his uncle’s death.
+In great anguish, the demon wanted to avenge his uncle’s death.
 So, he started penancing to please Lord Brahma, who ultimately fulfilled his wish of being the strongest one alive.
 On his failure to compel Kamrupeshwar to worship him instead of Lord Shiva, he attacked Shivalinga and got burnt to ashes by Lord Shiva.
 Tale says that Lord Shiva’s dripping sweat amidst the fight with Bhima gave rise to the Bhima river.

 #3 Bell of 1712 AD